BlockchainCommons/XID-Quickstart/tutorials/03-creating-self-attestations.md

 *This section explains the concepts behind attestations.
 If you're ready to start creating one, skip to [Part II](#part-ii-adding-an-attestation-key).*

 Amira has to make a self-attestation.
 But, not all attestations are created equal.
-Some are vague and hard to pin down, while others are so specific that they can be proven with other references.
+Some are vague and hard to pin down, while others are so specific that they can be proven with appropriate references.
 Compare these two attestations:

 | Claim | Quality | Support |
 |-------|------|-----|